jacareh/jacareh/README.md

 Hi, I’m @jacareh
 I’m interested in robotics
 🌱 I’m currently learning python
 I’m looking to collaborate on a robotic project with raspberry, arduino and esp32.
-I am also a LED (Light Emitting Diodes) specialist.
+I am Photonic Specialist, my interests in the Physics of light begin with LEDs and later LASERs.
+Nowadays the UV Disinfection became my focus because of the Pandemic.
 You can reach me by email (jacareh at gmail)

 <!---